renoki-co/jetstream-cashier-billing-portal/README.md

 You will also have to [prepare the plans](https://github.com/renoki-co/cashier-register#preparing-the-plans) in `CashierRegisterServiceProvider`.

-Manual import of the `app/Providers/CashierRegisterServiceProvider` class is no longe required.
-The install commandd did that for you.
+Manual import of the `app/Providers/CashierRegisterServiceProvider` class is no longer required.
+The install command already does this out-of-the-box for you.

 Below you will find plenty of examples.